shaisachs/shaisachs.github.io/_posts/2018-01-03-gift-ideas-crud-aspnet-core2-rapidapi.md

 Next year, I’ve resolved, will be different.
 I’ll put an end to that madness by planning ahead, and brainstorming gift ideas throughout the year, so that when November comes around I just need to go through my list of ideas, pick the items I want to buy, and get out my credit card.

 Because I needed a place to track those ideas - and because I’ve been meaning to play around with ASP.NET Core 2 for quite a while - I developed the [Gift Ideas API](https://market.mashape.com/shaisachs/gift-ideas).
+The code is MIT-licensed, and you can [check it out on Github](https://github.com/shaisachs/giftideas).

 The functionality for this API is very simple: it provides basic CRUD features around Holidays, Recipients, and a join of these two resources: Gift Ideas.
 So for example, I can record ideas like this: